natcap/invest.users-guide/source/carbonstorage.rst

  *	LULC_name: descriptive name of LULC class (optional)

+ To run the model **without uncertainty analysis**, the following columns are required:

  *	C_above: amount of carbon stored in aboveground biomass (in Mg ha\ :sup:`-1`\ )

  *	C_below: amount of carbon stored in belowground biomass (in Mg ha\ :sup:`-1`\ )